Clicky

 I am Irka Mateo — Akutu — a Taíno elder, cultural and spiritual bearer, and ceremonialist rooted in the Taíno and Afro-Indigenous traditions of Kiskeya.
 My life is shaped by ancestral lineage, decades of research, and a calling to renew Taíno spiritual memory in our time.
 For ten years, I served as the Taíno Lead Teacher at the Smithsonian National Museum of the American Indian in New York City.
 My archival work in ceremonial music has been supported by the Grammy Foundation, preserved in the National General Archives of the Dominican Republic, and honored with Grammy album consideration.

-I serve as a member of the Abya Yala Council of Elders of Kako Earth and as part of Heartland Gathering — including its first two years as OR — where I offer ceremony, healing, and exhibit my ceramic arts, work I continue to carry forward with them across the United States and beyond.
+I am grateful to serve on the Abya Yala Council of Elders of Kako Earth and to be part of Heartland Gathering — including its first two years as OR — offering ceremony, healing, and exhibiting my ceramic art across the United States and beyond.

 My Body of Knowledge